Libensemble/libensemble/docs/dev_guide/release_management/release_platforms/rel_github.rst

 current release, starting from the date.
 Hint: To see example of raw input, click *edit* next to one of the previous releases.

-Note that unlike some platforms (e.g. PyPI), GitHub releases can be edited or deleted once created.
+Note that unlike some platforms (e.g., PyPI), GitHub releases can be edited or deleted once created.